markusbohl/fluent-ts-validator/README.md

 determines which `validateIf` method to use.
 So, checks on a superhero's name require the `validateIfString()` method, whether ensuring a superhero has won a certain amount of epic fights cries out for the `validateIfNumber()` method.
-In addition, the type of the attribute to validate determines which kind of validation rules are available.
+In addition, the type of the attribute to validate also determines which kind of validation rules are available.
 While `isAlphanumeric()` makes sense for a `string` it does not so much for a `Date` object.
 Using `isAfter(anotherDate)` is plausible for a date but not for a number, etc.

 Only the types of validation rules that make sense for the attributes you are about to validate will be available.
 And that is an _epic_ win for auto completion.
+A detailed overview of all available validation options can be found in the [Validation Rules](#validation-rules) section below.

 #### Rule Concatencation